-The hospital delivers specialist care for the elderly, outpatient clinics in a range of conditions, x-ray and ultrasound facilities, a minor injuries unit and physiotherapy.
+The hospital delivers specialist care for the elderly, outpatient clinics in a range of conditions, x-ray and ultrasound facilities and physiotherapy.

-The hospital ward provides specialist rehabilitation, discharge planning and support for patients who have been admitted to hospital for a range of acute medical conditions.
+The hospital ward provides rehabilitation, discharge planning and support for patients who have been admitted to hospital for a range of conditions.

 By road